crashka/ratio-math/README.md

 198: (97, 195), (98, 197), 0.000026031498, True
 199: (98, 197), (99, 199), 0.000025508252, True
 200: (67, 200), (66, 197), 0.000025380711, True
-      .
-      .
-      .
 ```

 Some interesting pattern emerge.
 There appear to be repeating groups of 6 records with
 the following properties:

-- For 5 out of the 6 records in the cycle, one of the ratios contains `n` as the
+- For 5 out of the 6 records in the cycle, one of the ratios contains `max_denom` as the
   denominator
-  - Starting with `n ≡ 1 (mod 6)`, the ratio within the pair (either the first or the
+  - Starting with `max_denom ≡ 1 (mod 6)`, the ratio within the pair (either the first or
-    second) with the maximum denominator is: 2, 1, 2, 2, 2
+    the second) with the maximum denominator is: 2, 1, 2, 2, 2
+  - See records for `max_denom` of 7 through 11, for example
-- The record that does *not* contain `n` as a denominator is `n ≡ 0 (mod 6)`
+- The record in the cycle that does *not* contain `max_denom` as a denominator is
+  `max_denom ≡ 0 (mod 6)`
-  - In those cases, the closest ratios are a repeat of the previous record (described by
+  - In these cases, the closest ratios are a repeat of the previous record (described by
-    `n ≡ 5 (mod 6)`), and the second (larger) ratio contains `n - 1` as the denominator
+    `max_denom ≡ 5 (mod 6)`), and the second (larger) ratio contains `max_denom-1` as the
+    denominator
+  - See records for `max_denom` of 12, 18, 24 on the low end, or 186, 192, 198 higher up,
+    for examples

 By visual inspection of the numbers, it's hard to tell exactly what the patterns are in
 terms of the actual closest ratio values themselves.
 But if we graph them out, we see